eth-protocol-fellows/cohort-five/projects/eods-specification.md

 - The specification of this feature

 An eventual EIP resulting from my project will most likely have to be based on an ePBS fork.
-Interwining eODS with eg. IL and ePBS ontop of the PoS mechanism is not trivial (maybe not even ideal), so abstracting the "discrepancies surfacing" type of protocol services in the Delegator's actions set, could ease some of the design around e.g. CR gadgets.
+Intertwining eODS with eg. IL and ePBS ontop of the PoS mechanism is not trivial (maybe not even ideal), so abstracting the "discrepancies surfacing" type of protocol services in the Delegator's actions set, could ease some of the design around e.g. CR gadgets.

 *Possible* compatible role selection for Delegators as AVS providers: